UMassParosCenter/Earthquake_DeepLearning_Tools/README.md

 - Preprocessing_fun.py
     - Module containing the preprocessing pipeline functions.
 - generateBackgroundData.py
     - Script that queries InfluxDB for background data and stores it as a dictionary in a pickle file.
+    - Add password in this script.
 - usgsEarthquakeDataGrabber.py
     - Script that queries InfluxDB for earthquake event data and stores it as a dictionary in a pickle file.
+    - Add password in this script.
 - PSD_Background_processor.py
     - Processes background data and outputs a dictionary of PSDs for each window.
 - PSD_Earthquake_processor.py
     - Processes earthquake event data and outputs a dictionary of PSDs for each window.
 - Exported_Paros_Data
     - Output folder where all pickle files are stored.
+- Makefile
+    - The Makefile automates the preprocessing pipeline for training data.
+Running make will execute Preprocessing scripts.

 Eval
 - cnn_model.py
     - PyTorch class defining the CNN model.
 - DataQueryUtils.py
     - Functions for live and range queries from InfluxDB, formatting the data for model evaluation.
+    - Add password in this script.
 - Preprocessing_fun.py
     - Preprocessing pipeline functions.
 - TestModel_DataRange.ipynb